andreendo/noderacer/README.md

 A dynamic race detector with guided execution for Node.js applications.

-This page contains the source code of NodeRacer and instructions to replicate the experiments, reported in a paper submitted to ICST 2020.
+This page contains the source code of NodeRacer and instructions to replicate the experiments, reported in the paper "[NodeRacer: Event Race Detection for Node.js Applications](http://cs.au.dk/~amoeller/papers/noderacer/)" from ICST 2020.

 ## Table of Contents